 Recreational vehicles are popular and a common sight on the road.
 Driving an RV for road trips and camping is an American pastime enjoyed by millennials and baby boomers alike.
 40 million Americans go RV camping per year with almost 9 million owning their own rig.

 While RV sales have generally increased over the last decade, the Covid-19 pandemic has made RVs ideal this summer for vacations while social distancing.
 But RVs are not ideal to get in an accident with.
 The danger of their weight and size is multiplied by the inexperience of many novice drivers.
-If you have been in an accident with an RV, turn to Sam & Ash, LLP for solutions and counsel you deserve.
+If you have been in an accident with an RV, turn to Sam & Ash Injury Law for solutions and counsel you deserve.

 RV Driving Safety Tips

-- Calculating your average tail swing to clear tight right turns.
+- Calculate your average tail swing to clear tight right turns.

 - Using a GPS app specifically for RVs to get safe navigation prompts.